 f.
-ASGP Did Not Strengthen CSO Networks
+ASGP Created a New Network but Did Not Strengthen Existing CSO Networks

-In spite of its stated purpose to "build a network of CSOs operating with unity of purpose," the ASGP also did not link its CSO grantees to other relevant programs, whether USAID-funded or otherwise.
+Despite creating the Afghan Women Advocacy Coalition (AWAC), during implementation ASGP did not succeed at one of its stated purposes to "build a network of CSOs operating with unity of purpose."
+ASGP did not link its CSO grantees to other relevant programs, whether USAID-funded or otherwise.
 This was a missed opportunity to encourage the sustainability of grant recipients after the program ends, and to build collective momentum for the women's movement in Afghanistan.
 While support was expressed for involving local DoWAs, those relationships depended entirely on where the CSOs were located.
-In the short time the Evaluation Team was in Afghanistan, we discovered several ongoing programs that would have provided natural linkages to grantee organizations and would have added strategic and continuing value to women's CSOs if connections had been forged as part of the ASGP strategy or design.
+During the short period of time the Evaluation Team was in Afghanistan, the Team discovered several ongoing programs that would have provided natural linkages to grantee organizations and would have added strategic and continuing value to women's CSOs if connections had been forged as part of the ASGP strategy or design.